 Being seen is crucial for small to mid-cap investment and more companies are now using digital marketing to increase market visibility.

-With strong volatility expected in the market for 2019 more investors are researching lesser known companies and are also eyeing smaller stocks in areas such as biotechs, technology, property, medical cannabis and the perennial favourite gold stocks before they make important investment decisions.
+With strong volatility expected in the market to continue into 2020 more investors are researching lesser known companies and are also eyeing smaller stocks in areas such as biotechs, technology, property, medical cannabis and the perennial favourite gold stocks before they make important investment decisions.

 With social media and mobile device usage at record highs and growing, publicly listed companies catering to the digital palate are being rewarded.

 Recent research from the Australian Millennial Report indicates that tech-savvy 19-to-36-year-olds are thinking more seriously about how to create wealth.
 While owning a property may be years away or not on their agenda, millennials are seeking alternative ways to move beyond a traditional savings account or term deposit that pays next to no interest, and invest in relatively “safe” investments like Exchange-traded funds (ETFs).

 The younger investors are looking to ETF’s to boost their savings and to start building their wealth.
 The rise of online investment advisers such as robo-advice sites such as absolute, making investing easier and cheaper, and increased public awareness of the ETF category generally.